+What is really the smart city about?
 Many academic disciplines such as sociology, finance, investments, anthropology, policymaking, sustainability, etc. speak today about this topic.
-In fact, the smart city can be a topic for speculation in all and none of them.
-However it is still present everywhere in daily life, and it counts a large number of participants and cities that enter in the ‘smart’ world.
+In fact, the smart city can be a topic for speculation in all, and none of them.
+It is present everywhere in daily life, and it counts a large number of participants and cities that enter the ‘smart’ world.
 The contradictions it raises as a topic, the vagueness it encompasses as a term, but its extreme popularity and fast insertion in daily life, all state its inner nature.
 It is definitely not a concept that is neutral or passive but a topic highly pervasive in the discussions for new projects for the city.

 As such, although its main focus seems to be on ICT infrastructure, in reality, it expresses a new system of innovation, based on the production of creativity, from citizens and users living in the city.
 It is about the kind of resources that citizens now have that empowers them to contribute to urban change and live in a better, more effective way in the city.

 What this shift would really mean for our built world is still under observation.
 Is the city as we know it today deeply changing when transformed into a smart city?
 And if so, then in which ways make it visually comprehensible?
 A very positive or very negative answer would sound a dangerous claim.
 For sure, the insertion of information and communication technologies is a process that did not exist at all some decades ago, and the same stands for spin-offs or the production of new services as a new way of thinking about work and living.